-We have provided tools to a workshop and built a waste disposal storage area at the Sunrise Children’s Village.
+We provided materials for a fence to be built around the perimeter of a school, which was bordered by a minefield.
+This enabled the children to play safely without straying into dangerous areas.
+We also provided tools to a workshop and built a waste disposal storage area at the Sunrise Children’s Village.
 MiVAC members, with the Ranelagh Community Group, raised enough money for 12 wheelchairs to be built by a Cambodian landmine survivor.
 He then distributed these wheelchairs to other amputees in the Siem Reap Province.

-MiVAC partnered with the East Meets West Foundation to build a causeway over a tributary of the Dak Bla River near Kon Tum to provide all year access to markets and medical facilities for local villagers and the six orphanages in the vicinity.
+In 2009, MiVAC partnered with the East Meets West Foundation to build a causeway over a tributary of the Dak Bla River near Kon Tum to provide all year access to markets and medical facilities for local villagers and the six orphanages in the vicinity.

 In 2011, MiVAC returned to the Kon Tum area to undertake various projects at the Vinh Son Orphanages, including the construction of a fish pond for breeding of fish for food and sale (self sustainability), a toilet/shower block for the boy’s dormitory and a well.